librenms/librenms/doc/Installation/Installing-LibreNMS.md

 # Installing LibreNMS

 ##Images
 We have some pre-built VirtualBox images you can use to get started.
-Please note that these images are pre-built for VirtualBox, hence they might not work with other hypervisors:
+Please note that these images are pre-built for VirtualBox, hence they might not work with other hypervisors without converting them:

 [Ubuntu 16.04](http://docs.librenms.org/Installation/Ubuntu-image/)

 [CentOS 7](http://docs.librenms.org/Installation/CentOS-image/)

-##Manuel
+##Manually
 If you want to install manually then we have some documentation which should make it easy.

-**Please note from January 10th 2018, the minimum supported PHP version will be 5.6.4** [More]
+**Please note the minimum supported PHP version is 5.6.4**

 [Ubuntu 16.04 Apache](http://docs.librenms.org/Installation/Installation-Ubuntu-1604-Apache/)